 Why should you buy this: An exceptional onboard digital-to-analog converter and USB connectivity.

 Who’s it for: The audiophile who wants to preserve rare records at the highest quality digital resolution.

 Those with the rarest stacks of wax will love the Sony PS-HX500 for its preservation abilities.
 Though it has the chops to playback your favorite records with brilliant clarity and warmth, it’s specifically designed for those who want to digitize their rarest analog music in high resolution.
 Paired with a special high-fidelity recording app, the player utilizes a quality Texas Instruments analog-to-digital converter that transfers at a bare-minimum of 16-bit, 44.1kHz CD-quality resolution.
 From there, the sky is virtually the limit in terms of conversion: Sony’s deck can transfer files up to 24bit/192khz and even 5.6MHz DSD — the highest quality of any USB turntable of its kind.
 The price is on the high side, but if you want to preserve your vinyl for the virtual age without fancy outboard gear, this turntable is the way to go.

 How We Test

 We test turntables both at home and in our A/V testing lab over a period of weeks, using a wide variety of music both new and old.
-Typically each turntable is connected to a wide variety of high-end speakers and amplifiers, and compared side by side with other options in the price range when possible.
+Typically each turntable is connected to a wide variety of high-end speakers and our favorite stereo amplifiers, and compared side by side with other options in the price range when possible.
 We also test each turntable with both its inboard (where applicable) and outboard phono preamp, allowing us to hear the sound of the turntable via both inboard and outboard gear.